+The traditional surge in Richmond home buying activity seen around Chinese New Year (Feb 5) did not materialize in Richmond this year.
 Whether it’s condos, houses, or townhomes, Richmond prices have been trending downward in recent months.
-House prices have been dropping since 2016 whereas townhomes and condos started dropping around June 2018.
+Richmond house prices have been weakening since 2016 whereas townhomes and condos started dropping around June 2018.

 In 2018 1,600 condos were bought in Richmond (down 35% from 2017) and 2,100 condos were under construction at the beginning of 2019.
 If the market is struggling to absorb existing stock then additional projects will put more downward pressure on prices.
 Those new homes will help alleviate the extreme supply shortage in Richmond but rental vacancy needs to reach 3% before Richmond can be considered to have enough supply, and vacancies are currently below 1%.